maxmarcon/shopping-list-app-yew/README.md

 You can try it [here](https://wasm-shopping-list.netlify.app/).

-The app even can be installed as PWA
+The app can also be installed as a PWA (Progressive Web App).

 ### To run: